thomasfrosio/quinoa/README.md

-## `Work In Progress`

-This repository is a work in progress.
-The CTF estimation is the only completed part (and the only part built by default).
-The tilt-series alignment and tomogram reconstruction are mostly done, but the code in this repository is incomplete and not ready for use.
-The full version should be available by the end of August 2026.

 ## `Quinoa`

 ### `CTF estimate`
-Fast CTF fitting, running independently of the tilt-series alignment and including fit of:
+Fast CTF fitting, possibly running independently of the tilt-series alignment and including fit of:
   - per-image defoci.
   - tilt-dependent astigmatisms (up to per-image).
   - time-dependent phase-shifts (up to per-image).